 Congressional hearing on the Biden classified documents probe turns into a proxy campaign battle

-Special counsel Robert Hur, testifying before the House Judiciary Committee, stood steadfastly by the assessments in his 345-page report that questioned Biden’s age and mental competence but recommended no criminal charges.
+Special counsel Robert Hur, testifying for more than four hours before the House Judiciary Committee, stood steadfastly by the assessments in his 345-page report that questioned Biden’s age and mental competence but recommended no criminal charges for the 81-year-old president, finding insufficient evidence to make a case stand up in court.

 “What I wrote is what I believe the evidence shows, and what I expect jurors would perceive and believe,” Hur said.
 “I did not sanitize my explanation.
 Nor did I disparage the president unfairly.”